-- The mine impact is estimated to last 66 years, with 16 years of feasibility and preparation and 50 years of mining operations. - The total economic impact of the 66 year project on the State of Arizona, including the additional development of residential, commercial, and industrial land in Superior, is estimated to be \$46.4 billion.
-During the peak years of mine projection, the annual impact of the mine itself is estimated to be \$535.6 million.
-If the additional development of residential, commercial and industrial land is considered, the peak annual economic impact on the State is projected to be \$798.2 million.
-For a comparative perspective, studies have estimated the economic impact of an NFL Super Bowl type event to be approximately between \$250 million and \$500 million. - In terms of fiscal impacts, the project is estimated to generate total federal, state, county, and local tax revenue in excess of \$10.7 billion.
+- The mine impact is estimated to last 66 years, with 16 years of feasibility planning and construction in preparation for 50 years of mining operations. - The total economic impact of the 66 year project on the State of Arizona, including the additional development of residential, commercial, and industrial land in Superior, is estimated to be \$46.4 billion.
+During the peak years of mine projection, the annual economic contribution of the mine itself is estimated to be \$536.6 million.
+If the additional development of residential, commercial and industrial land is considered, the peak annual economic contribution to the State is projected to be \$798.2 million.
+For a comparative perspective, studies have estimated the economic impact of an NFL Super Bowl type event to be approximately between \$250 million and \$500 million.

+• In terms of fiscal impacts, the project is estimated to generate total federal, state, county, and local tax revenue in excess of \$10.7 billion.

-It is important to understand that all of the fiscal and economic impacts were based on the assumption that copper is priced at \$1.30 per pound (which was based on the long-term price as calculated by the Arizona Department of Revenue).
-Today, copper is trading at over \$3.50 per pound, so the assumptions in this study are very conservative.
+It is important to understand that all of the fiscal and economic impacts were based on the assumption that copper is priced at \$1.30 per pound (which was based on the long term price as calculated by the Arizona Department of Revenue).
+Today, copper is trading at about \$2.20 per pound, so the assumptions in this study are very conservative and the economic benefits to both the U. S. and Arizona could be greater.

-As I indicated, the planned mine will be a very deep underground mine utilizing a proven method of mining called block caving.
+As I indicated, the planned mine will be a very deep underground mine utilizing a proven method of mining called panel caving.
 Unlike an open pit mine, it will have minimal waste rock dumps.
 We plan to ship the ore from Oak Flat via underground tunnel to an existing open pit mine site in the area.
-We then expect to process the copper ore at that site and deposit the tailings to fill up one or more existing open pits from closed mines, and then reclaim and re-vegetate those pits.
+We then expect to process the copper ore at that site and deposit the tailings to fill one or more existing open pits from closed mines, and then reclaim and re-vegetate those backfilled pits.
 We believe that undertaking will significantly benefit the environment.
-In addition, Senator Kyl has included subsection 4(h) in this legislation to expressly confirm that before we open the mine, as already required by existing law, the entire operation and its environmental impacts will be subject to full review under the National Environmental Policy Act.
+In addition, Senator Kyl has included subsection 5(c) in this legislation to expressly confirm that before we open the mine, as already required by existing law, the entire operation and its environmental impacts will be subject to full review under the National Environmental Policy Act.

-In developing the land exchange proposal in S. 3157, we have worked with the United States Forest Service, the Bureau of Land Management (BLM), the Arizona Game & Fish Department, and numerous Arizona conservation organizations to insure that the lands we are conveying to the United States have greater environmental and other public values than the lands we are receiving at Oak Flat.
-In S. 3157, Resolution Copper will convey nine parcels of land, totaling approximately 5,634 acres, to the United States in return for the Oak Flat parcel.
-Whereas most of Oak Flat is relatively flat, and has no permanent water - the nine parcels we have assembled for exchange have exceptionally rich ecological, recreational and other values, and many of them have significant year-round water resources.
-I want to emphasize that these parcels were recommended to us by The Nature Conservancy, The Audubon Society, the Sonoran Institute and in consultation with the BLM and the US Forest Service.
+In developing the land exchange proposal in S. 409, we have worked with the United States Forest Service, the Bureau of Land Management (BLM), the Arizona Game & Fish Department, and numerous Arizona conservation organizations to ensure that the lands we are conveying to the United States have greater environmental and other public values than the lands we are receiving at Oak Flat.
+In S. 409, Resolution Copper will convey ten parcels of land, totaling approximately 5,566 acres to the United States in return for the Oak Flat parcel.
+Whereas most of Oak Flat is relatively flat, and has no permanent water - the ten parcels we have assembled for exchange have exceptionally rich ecological, recreational and other values, and many of them have significant year-round water resources.
+I want to emphasize that these parcels were recommended to us by The Nature Conservancy, the Audubon Arizona , the Sonoran Institute and in consultation with the BLM and the US Forest Service.
 The attributes of these offered lands include: